Scale-free behavioral cascades and effective leadership in schooling fish: Results

 We consider the shape of the probability distributions of avalanche sizes, $P(s)$, and durations, $P(t)$, focusing on the cumulative distributions,

-In Fig.~\ref{fig:distributions_fish}(a) we plot in full symbols the cumulative size distribution obtained for different values of $\vphit$.
+In Fig.~\ref{fig:distributions_fish}(a) we plot in full symbols the cumulative size distribution obtaeeined for different values of $\vphit$.
 From the double logarithmic scale in the plot, we can see that the size distributions show long tails, compatible with a power-law behavior of the form $P(s) \sim s^{-\tau_s}$ for small values of $s$.
 This power-law behavior is due to the correlated nature of turns in the fish school, a feature that can be corroborated from the comparison of these results with the avalanche distributions obtained from trajectories reconstructed by randomizing the sequence of turning angles of each fish.
-In the latter case, one obtains a clear exponential decay, as shown in hollow symbols in Figs.~\ref{fig:distributions_fish}(a) and~(b); see Appendix~\ref{sec:null_model_avalanches}.
+In the latter case, one obtains a clear exponential decay, as shown in hollow symbols in Figs.~\ref{fig:distributions_fish}(a) and~(b); see Methods for an analytical derivation.

 Upon closer scrutiny, we can also observe that, for sufficiently large $\vphit$, the initial power-law behavior of the size distributions is followed by a faster decay for $s$ larger than a characteristic size $s_c$ that appears to be a decreasing function of the threshold $\vphit$.
 Inspired by the observations in other avalanche systems~\cite{Laurson2009} and in models of self-organized criticality~\cite{pruessner2012}, we can assume that, for different values of the threshold, the size distributions exhibit a scaling behavior of the form